Fun Things to Do in Nashville with Kids

 4. Pose with Murals

-Nashville is famous for the copious amounts of murals and wall art that adorns the city.
+Nashville has a vibrant visual arts scene and is famous for the copious amounts of murals and wall art that adorn the city.
 Just look up Nashville on Instagram and you’ll see photo after photo of people posing in front of the beautiful angel wings “What Lifts You” mural.

 We went to the Gulch to find some wall art and ended up loving the wall across from the “What Lifts You” mural.
 There was a line wrapping around the corner of people waiting for the angel wings pictures, so we decided to go to the colorful wall in the parking lot across the street where no one else was taking pictures.